fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/vTrue/Add-AzureRmSqlServerKeyVaultKey.md

 ```

 ### -ServerName
-The Azure Sql Server name.
+Specifies the name of the Azure SQL Server.

 ```yaml
 Type: String